7 Secrets of Root Cause Analysis

-Researchers Fisher and Geiselman determined that the biggest problem with police interviews was the police interrupting the interviewees’ memory process with questions.
-It didn’t matter if the questions being asked were open ended or closed ended.
+Researchers Fisher and Geiselman determined that the biggest problem with police interviews of witnesses of a crime was that the police interrupted the interviewees’ memory process with questions.
+It didn’t matter if the questions being asked were open-ended or close-ended.
 Every time the interviewer interrupted the interviewee, his/her memory had to shift gears.
 S/he lost her/his train of thought and didn’t remember as much as s/he could.
 The interviewer didn’t get to important facts.
 (Facts were omitted when the interviewee was distracted by questions.)

 Not only did interruptions for questions cause problems, but also the questions being asked didn’t help stimulate remembering.
 Fisher and Geiselman came up with a new interviewing process called “cognitive interviewing” that helps the interviewer encourage the interviewee to remember much more and thus improve the amount of information collected.

 Another problem that was noted in Fisher and Geiselman’s research was that interviewees often tried to provide the interviewer with the “most important” information.
 They filtered what they told the interviewer.
 The interviewee didn’t understand that some detail that they thought was “unimportant” was something that the interviewer really needed.
 Because the interviewer didn’t know the detail, they couldn’t ask about it.
 Therefore, the information was lost.

 The way you interview people is important.
 There are techniques you can use to improve the effectiveness and efficiency of your interviews.